nodejs/node/BUILDING.md

 For production applications, run Node.js on supported platforms only.

 Node.js does not support a platform version if a vendor has expired support for it.
-In other words, Node.js does not support running on End-of-life (EoL) platforms.
+In other words, Node.js does not support running on End-of-Life (EoL) platforms.
 This is true regardless of entries in the table below.

 | System       | Support type | Version                         | Architectures    | Notes                         |